-The Service is highly interdependent with the server operating systems and apps that it protects and upon which they reside and require a high degree of communication, collaboration, and change management between Customer and CenturyLink technical staffs.
+The Service is highly interdependent with the server operating systems and applications that it protects and upon which they reside and require a high degree of communication, collaboration, and change management between Customer and CenturyLink technical staffs.

 CenturyLink will perform up to two change requests per month for the Customer.
 Additional changes may incur additional fees.

-Customer acknowledges and agrees that its failure to perform its obligations set forth in this Service Guide or the Agreement may result in CenturyLink’s inability to perform the Services and CenturyLink shall not be liable for any failure to perform in the event Customer does not fulfil Customer’s responsibilities and requirements and in the event of Customer’s errors or omissions in setting up the required environment.
+Customer acknowledges and agrees that its failure to perform its obligations set forth in this Service Guide or the Agreement may result in CenturyLink’s inability to perform the Services and CenturyLink shall not be liable for any failure to perform in the event Customer does not fulfill Customer’s responsibilities and requirements and in the event of Customer’s errors or omissions in setting up the required environment.

-CenturyLink assumes no responsibility whatsoever for any damage to, loss, corruption or destruction of, or unauthorised disclosure of any of Customer’s hardware, software, files, data, information or peripherals, including any damages or losses which may result from Customer’s use of Service or Customer’s errors or omissions as noted herein.
+CenturyLink assumes no responsibility whatsoever for any damage to, loss, corruption or destruction of, or unauthorized disclosure of any of Customer’s hardware, software, files, data, information or peripherals, including any damages or losses which may result from Customer’s use of Service or Customer’s errors or omissions as noted herein.
 CenturyLink’s obligations related to Customer Data are exclusively governed by the Security and Compliance section of the TS Service Exhibit.